 Once you’ve attained Board Eligible status, you may use the NBTA Board Eligible designation in any job-related resume or job-related interview.
 However, this designation is not approved for public consumption or display.
 This is just the first step toward board certification and can lead to our Civil Practice Advocacy specialization.

 Most frequently asked questions from our board eligible prospectives.
 Read more…

 Tournament of Champions

-The National Board of Trial Advocacy is the annual sponsor of the Tournament of Champions, an invitation-only competition that showcases some of the nation’s top law students from 16 of the top trial advocacy institutions.
+The National Board of Trial Advocacy and the National Institute of Trial Advocacy are the sponsors of the Tournament of Champions, an invitation-only competition that showcases some of the nation’s top law students from 16 of the top trial advocacy institutions.
 Read more…

 NBTA Job Bank Pilot